-Some examples of recent Master's thesis titles
+Some examples of Master's thesis titles 2021:

-Theory and practical work are always intervowen into the courses, and instruction takes place in the form of lectures, laboratory work, problem solving, seminars, and projects.
+Theory and practical work are always interwoven into the courses, and instruction takes place in the form of lectures, laboratory work, problem-solving, seminars, and projects.

-The lecturers are active researchers, and we emphasize coaching you to adopt a scientific approach in your work where you will develop the necessary skills to solve problems, to think critically and analytically, to plan and formulate research problems, and to independently carry out the necessary experiments and to analyse and interpret the results.
+The lecturers are active researchers who will coach you to adopt a scientific approach in your work, where you will develop the necessary skills to solve problems, think critically and analytically, plan and formulate research problems, and independently carry out the necessary experiments and analyse as well as interpret the results.

 You will also receive systematic training in both oral and written presentations as an integrated part of the courses.
 The ability to communicate well will be very important in your future career.

-a total appraisal of quantity and quality of previous university studies; and
+an overall appraisal of previous university studies; and

 a statement of purpose (1 page).